osamusg/SpeAnaLED/README.md

 ## Other precautions
 <p><strong>SpeAnaLED</strong> is simply made to be seen and enjoyed by myself.
-The frequency displayed is most likely not accurate.</p>
+The values including frequency displayed is most likely not accurate.</p>
 <p>If a problem occurs, first try deleting your configuration file(SpeAnaLED.conf) and restarting <strong>SpeAnaLED</strong>.
 (After that, enumerate sound device from setting dialog again.)</p>
 <p>Have fun music!</p>